davesteele/pihut-xmas-asyncio/README.md

 run '*sudo ./install.sh*' to have the blink program come up automatically on boot.

+The asyncio syntax used here requires Python 3.5 or newer.
+It will not run on stock Raspbian Jessie.

 ## How it Works, in Brief

 In [xmas.py](https://github.com/davesteele/pihut-xmas-asyncio/blob/master/xmas.py), the *async* keyword turns a function into a *coroutine*, which is a cousin to a generator function.